 The Arthur Ravenel Bridge opened during a week-long celebration in July 2005.
-It is an eight-lane, cable-stayed bridge with two diamond shaped towers that allow clearance for modern ocean freighters to access the Port of Charleston.
+This eight-lane, cable-stayed bridge with two diamond-shaped towers allow clearance for modern ocean freighters to access the Port of Charleston.

 Grace and Pearman Bridges – A Brief History